jee00609/AWS_Foundational/개념 모음/Advantages of AWS Cloud.md

 A startup is working on a new application that needs to go to market quickly. <br/>The application requirements may need to be adjusted in the near future.<br/>Which of the following is a characteristic of the AWS Cloud that would meet this specific need?

 -> Agility

+### NO.244
+What are the market advantages of running workloads in the AWS cloud?

+-> **Less staff time is required to deploy new workloads** & **Increased productivity for application development teams**